Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Abstract

 \section{Abstract}

-The paper continues the analysis, started in~\cite{EpWG2023_1} (Part I), of the model open wave-guide problem defined by 2 semi-infinite, rectangular wave-guides meeting along a common perpendicular line.
-In Part I we reduce the solution of the physical problem to a transmission problem rephrased as a system of integral equations on the common perpendicular line.
+The paper continues the analysis, started in~\cite{EpWG2023_1} (Part I), of the model open wave-guide network\footnote{\Rd In the Applied Math, Engineering and Physics literature an ``open wave-guide'' usually refers to a translationally invariant device.
+We call these {\em bi-infinite wave-guides.} The main point of our work is that we consider an assemblage of devices that are asymptotically modeled by bi-infinite wave-guides, which we call a {\em wave-guide network.} \Bk} scattering problem defined by 2 semi-infinite, rectangular wave-guides meeting along a common perpendicular line.
+In Part I we reduce the solution of the scattering problem to a transmission problem rephrased as a system of integral equations on the common perpendicular line.
 In this part we show that solutions of the integral equations introduced in Part I have asymptotic expansions, if the data allows it.
-Using these expansions we show that the solutions to the PDE found in each half space satisfy appropriate outgoing radiation conditions.
-In Part III we show that these conditions imply uniqueness of the solution to the PDE as well as uniqueness for our system of integral equations.
+Using these expansions we show that the solutions to the PDE found in each half space have asymptotic expansions that imply that they satisfy appropriate outgoing radiation conditions.
+The radiation conditions are given in Part III, where we show that they imply uniqueness of the solution to the PDE, as well as uniqueness for our system of integral equations.